pschmitt/zabbix-template-reboot-required/README.md

 This template requires `sudo` to be available inside the zabbix-agent container.

-You can bind-mount the supplied sudoers config with `-v ./sudoers/reboot-required.docker:/etc/sudoers.d/reboot-required:ro`.
+You can bind-mount the supplied sudoers config with:
+- `-v ./sudoers/alias-chroot.docker:/etc/sudoers.d/alias-chroot:ro`.
+- `-v ./sudoers/reboot-required.docker:/etc/sudoers.d/reboot-required:ro`.

 Bear in mind that this file should be owned by root and its permissions set to `0600`.